wbamberg/idl-reference/docs/nsIScriptableDateFormat.md

 user.
 Therefore you should not use the returned values in contexts where
 you depend on any specific format or language.

-@param locale
-       Locale code of locale used to format the date or an empty string
-       to follow user preference.
-@param dateFormatSelector
-       Indicate which format should preferably be used for the date.
-       Use one of the dateFormat* constants.
-@param timeFormatSelector
-       Indicate which format should preferably be used for the time.
-       Use one of the timeFormat* constants.
-@param year, month, day, hour, minute and second
-       The date and time to be formatted, given in the computer's local
-       time zone.
-@return The date and time formatted as human readable text according to
-        user preferences or the given locale.

 #### Parameters ####